Selective school: United Kingdom

-Several other LEAs have a mainly non-selective system but a few selective schools exist alongside their comprehensive counterparts, these are; Barnet, Birmingham, Bromley, Calderdale, Cumbria, Devon, Enfield, Essex, Gloucestershire, Kirklees, Lancashire, Liverpool, North Yorkshire, Plymouth, Redbridge, Stoke-on-Trent, Walsall, Warwickshire, Wiltshire, Wolverhampton, Telford and The Wrekin.
+Several other areas were identified as having a non-selective system, but with at least one selective school existing alongside their comprehensive counterparts, these were: Barnet, Birmingham, Bournemouth, Bristol, Bromley, Calderdale, Cumbria, Devon, Enfield, Essex, Gloucestershire, Lancashire, Liverpool, Kingston-upon-Thames, Kirklees, North Yorkshire, Plymouth, Poole, Reading, Redbridge, Stoke-on-Trent, Walsall, Warwickshire, Wiltshire, Wirral, Wolverhampton, The Wrekin.

 There are also a smaller number of partially selective schools in England.

-In Northern Ireland, secondary education is predominantly based on academic selection, although a number of comprehensive schools also exists.
-Selection is carried out by an exam taken in the final year of Primary school.
-A significant number of secondary schools in Northern Ireland cater only for male or for female pupils.
-In addition, there is a parallel system of Catholic schools, with a parallel selection system.

 United States

-Selective schools in the United States are typically high school level, and are often also specialized schools.
-In New York City, students must take the competitive Specialized High Schools Admissions Test prior to possible admittance to one of the schools.
-Though many selective schools are of the high school level, there are also schools which provide to lower aged students.
-One example is the Logan School for Creative Learning in Colorado which admits students 1st-8th grade mainly by IQ testing.
+Selective schools in the United States are typically high school level and are often also specialized schools.
+In New York City, students must take the competitive Specialized High Schools Admissions Test prior to possible admittance to one of eight specialized high schools.
+Though most selective schools are at the high school level, there are also selective schools for younger students.

 Germany

 The German public school system is fundamentally selective after four years of elementary school.
 The selective Gymnasium (grades 5 through 12 or 13, depending on the state) is supposed to prepare pupils for university.
 The German Realschule is also a selective school, though with lower requirements, ending at grade 10.

 The pros and cons of a selective school system are a constant issue in discussions about German schools, while many parents take strong efforts to make their children attend Gymnasium.

 Attendance of Gymnasium had strongly increased in the second part of the 20th century to the majority of pupils in many areas.
 As a consequence, mainly pupils with rather low aptitudes remained for the non-selective Hauptschule, traditionally the third main tier (and originally the main tier) of the German school system.
 Some German federal states have abolished the three-tier system in favour of a combination of Realschule and Hauptschule, starting about 1997.
-Such non-selective schools are called differently, e.g. "advanced Realschule" or the "Realschule Plus", Sekundarschule or Integrierte Sekundarschule.